This page is designed to answer the following questions:

 - Confidence – with confidence, individuals are more likely to make and maintain relationships and participate in activities

-- Positive outlook – having a general positive outlook in life can help individuals deal with disappointments better
+- Positive outlook – having a generally positive outlook in life can help individuals deal with disappointments better

 Attitudes, behaviours and approaches that promote well-being